 Taking Epclusa with certain cholesterol medications called statins can increase the levels of statins in your body.
 This will put you at greater risk of side effects from these drugs, such as muscle pain and muscle damage.

 Statins include drugs such as atorvastatin (Lipitor), rosuvastatin (Crestor), and simvastatin (Zocor).
 If you take Epclusa with a statin, your doctor will monitor you closely for signs of rhabdomyolysis (muscle breakdown).

-To decrease your risk of side effects, you shouldn’t take Epclusa with a dose of rosuvastatin greater than 10 mg, or with other statin dosages that are equivalent to this.
+To decrease your risk of side effects, your doctor typically won’t prescribe Epclusa with a dose of rosuvastatin greater than 10 mg, or with other statin dosages that are equivalent to this.

 Certain seizure medications